Caregiving for Individuals with Dementia: Tips for Support and Well-being

 • Dementia communication skills: The person should be patient, understanding, and capable of communicating effectively with your loved one even as their cognitive abilities decline.

 • Trustworthiness and reliability: Choose someone who is responsible and has shown good judgement in handling financial or legal matters.
-This person should have no history of fraud or abuse.
+This person should have no of fraud or abuse.

 • Availability: The chosen individual should be easily accessible when needed to make important decisions on behalf of your loved one.